bbatsov/blog/_posts/2011-05-08-jvm-langs-scala.markdown

 knowledge of the academic research community to the problem of making the Java programming experience better, even fun.
-His first pragmatic step was Java Generics, seen as a major success by the Java community.
+His first pragmatic step was Java Generics, seen as a major success by the Java community (though we should mention that it was C# that first brought generic programming to the masses).
 But for the full vision of scalable concurrent programming to be achieved he saw that the basic Java syntax would need to change.
 You simply couldn't get there from here.
 But a deceptively simple shift in syntax gained better uniformity to the object-oriented aspects of Java, and this in turn enabled a natural fusion with functional programming concepts which are critical for tackling concurrency.
 In 2001 Scala was born.
+The first official version was released in late 2003.
+This year it celebrates its first anniversary in a way (depending on what do you consider the birthday).

 Scala stands for a SCAlable LAnguage.
 What does this mean?
 Scala is designed to tackle solutions of wildly varying sizes - from small scripts (programming in the small) to massive distributed enterprise applications (generally programming in the large).
-Scala also means _steps_ in Italian and this is the reason why most Scala books have some form of steps on their covers (arguably this is the reason while Scala is very popular in Italy and particularly in Milan).
+Scala also means _steps_ in Italian and this is the reason why most Scala books have some form of steps on their covers (arguably this is the reason why Scala is very popular in Italy and particularly in Milan).

 The current production version of Scala is 2.8.1 with 2.9.0 being in